EOX-A/QgsWcsClient2/README.md

 The tool also handles the EO-WCS Application profile which allows to access/download a full time-series of coverages with just a few clicks.
 For multi-band EO-imagery the bands of interest can also be selected/sub-setted and their order in the output can be chosen.
 The downloaded coverages are directly loaded as layers into QGIS

-This tool requires the python lxml-module to be installed.
+Requirements: This tool requires the python lxml-module to be pre-installed.